Admissions and Courses

 Programmes of Study at Backwell Sixth Form

-All students are encouraged to participate in the wide range of extra-curricular activities and undertake some form of volunteering or work experience.
+All students are encouraged to participate in a wide range of extracurricular activities and undertake some form of volunteering or work experience.
 Many employers and universities offer valuable training programmes, some of which take place during term time; where these fit in with a student’s future plans and are deemed appropriate, we will help them to apply and allow them time off school to attend.
 All students must attend a compulsory “Future Plans” week towards the end of Year 12, which will prepare them for higher or further education and employment, and enable them to meet employers and training providers.
-Extensive follow up support is available to ensure that all students have a clear plan in place for their time after Backwell.
+Extensive follow-up support is available to ensure that all students have a clear plan in place for their time after Backwell.

 Courses and Entry requirements

 Backwell School is both dedicated to academic excellence and fully committed to a comprehensive ethos.
 The curriculum and admissions policy of the Sixth Form reflect those values.

 The breadth of the curriculum is shown in two ways.
 Firstly, by the large number of different subjects on offer, some of which are not available at other institutions.
 For example, we are proud to offer highly successful A Level courses in three Modern Foreign Languages and we offer three different Art A Level courses (Art, Craft and Design; Photography and Textile Design).
 The broad offer at Backwell is also shown by the different type of courses students can choose.
 While most courses are at A Level, we also offer the Extended Project Qualification and a range of Cambridge Technical and Level 3 Extended Certificate courses, as well as opportunities for retake GCSE courses in English Language and Maths.
 Full details of the courses offered can be found below in the ‘Sixth Form Courses Booklet’, which is updated annually by the beginning of Term 2.